The-Apartments-App/podium-flutter/README.md

 Clone down the master_repo, and create branches from here.
 Once your code is ready for review, push it up, and create a Pull Request.
 Message me on Slack once you have created the Pull Request and I will get to reviewing it as soon as possible.

 Branch Names should follow this format `[your initials]/[todays-date]/[scope-of-your-branch]` --> `DV/4-25-23/update-readme`

+Be sure to run `dart format` to get your changes to pass the workflow checks.